randysgithuubs/StarryNight/README.md

 # StarryNight
 Code by randysgithuubs on GitHub.

-(Disclaimer:At the time im writing this, the code in StarS.py is not done but most isues at this time have been fixed.)
+(1. Disclaimer:At the time im writing this, the code in StarS.py is not done but most isues at this time have been fixed.)

 Turtle Graphics: https://docs.python.org/3/library/turtle.html